 It’s been a little while since I’d baked bread, but I didn’t plan ahead particularly well.
 My sourdough starter wasn’t fed and I didn’t have the time to make anything too involved.
 I wanted crusty bread, and I originally thought I wanted a whole wheat bread, but as I browsed recipes and thought about the stew I was making, I decided I didn’t want something so… wheaty.

 Cuban bread to the rescue!
-This bread looked like it had a nice, crunchy crust, and it was going to be fast.
+(Original source is no longer there.)
+I have no idea if this recipe is authentic.
+But, this bread looked like it had a nice, crunchy crust, and it was going to be fast.
 Making this bread was simple.
 You simply mix and knead the dough, let it rise 15-30 minutes, shape, and bake with no oven preheating.
 Although this bread baked for 50 minutes (a little on the long side), the use of hot water in the dough ensured a shorter rise.

 I halved this recipe because I didn’t want Alex and I to have to struggle to eat a bunch of bread.
 (A hardship, I know.)